cristianecarneiro/data-cleaning-pandas/README.md

 - pdf: pdf file to individual case
 - href formula: web link to pdf file
 - href: web link to pdf file
-- Case Number: shark attack ID (to be evaluated if consistent with first column)
+- Case Number.1: shark attack ID (to be evaluated if consistent with first column)
-- Case Number: (to be evaluated if consistent with first column)
+- Case Number.2: (to be evaluated if consistent with first column)
 - original order: order's in which the attacks occured

 ### Files Tree